 Why it’s awesome: Delhi’s ISKCON Temple, officially named Sri Sri Radha Parthasarathi Mandir, is one of India’s biggest religious buildings.
 Built in the 1990s, devotees come here to pay their respects and worship the Lord Krishna.
 A major place for spirituality and education, the foundation promotes peace, unity, and happiness.
 You’ll hear adherents chanting the rhythmic and melodic Hare Krishna mantra and there are various demonstrations, workshops, and events that seek to inform people of the centre’s ideas and goals.
 Some presentations are novel and unusual, using robotics to impart messages!
 There’s also an excellent restaurant within the spiritual complex.

-What to do there: Learn more about the Hare Krishna movement and observe people chanting and praying.
+What to do there: Learn more about the Hare Krishna movement and observe people chanting and praying (we’d recommend going with a guide to learn even more!).
 The building is photogenic, but it’s the atmosphere that really makes this a must-visit place in Delhi.
 Don’t miss the one-of-a-kind Vedic Museum where you’ll find the Ramayana Art Gallery and the only Quadrascope in India.
 The Bhagavad Gita Experience is a definite must-see—it not only provides more insights into the teachings of Bhagavad Gita, but the dramatic show uses dazzling light effects and robots!
 If you’ve worked up an appetite stop by the onsite Govinda’s restaurant to savour delicious vegetarian food.

 - Major place of Islamic worship